 Laws 1949, Chapter 30 established the Arizona Children’s Colony.

-Laws 1970, Chapter 205 established significant portions of Title 8 relating to adoption and child safety.
+Laws 1970, Chapter 205 established significant portions of statutory language relating to adoption and child safety.
 Rules regarding the adoption process were modified to ensure thorough screening of potential adoptive parents, as were the rules and procedures governing the process (i.e. consent, court hearings).
-A.R.S Title 8-501 et. seq, which covers child welfare and placement, was also updated.
-This section of Title 8 deals with the oversight of child welfare agencies, foster homes, and protective services for children.
-The update included standards of treatment for children in foster homes and established clear processes for the termination of parent-child relationships.
+Statutes addressing child welfare and placement were also updated, including standards of treatment for children in foster homes and processes for termination of parent-child relationships.

-Laws 2014, Chapter 1 split out DCS from DES as its own agency.
-This legislation was drafted after the discovery of a backlog of over 6500 cases involving potential child abuse or neglect and Gov. Brewer publicly urged lawmakers to make DCS a standalone agency.
-A departmental director of DCS appointed by the governor has largely replaced the Board, and a director-appointed community advisory committee was established in statute (A.R.S.
-Title 8-459).
+Laws 2014, Second Special Session, Chapter 1 established DCS.
+The measure was drafted after the discovery of a backlog of over 6500 cases involving potential child abuse or neglect and Gov. Brewer publicly urged lawmakers to make DCS a stand-alone agency.
+A departmental director of DCS appointed by the Governor has largely replaced the Board, and a director-appointed community advisory committee was established in statute (A.R.S. §8-459).

 - Laws 1912 1st Special Session, Chapter 63